-Whakatāne District Council said West End residents need to evacuate by 5pm tonight, with other coastal properties encouraged to self-evacuate.
+Whakatāne District Council said parts of Ōhope and Thornton need to evacuate by 5pm tonight, with other coastal properties encouraged to self-evacuate.

-Whakatāne District Council have put a mandatory evacuation order in place for all West End properties up to and including the Beach Point Apartment complex.
+Whakatāne District Council put a mandatory evacuation order in place for all West End properties up to and including the Beach Point Apartment complex this morning.

 All people must evacuate by 5pm today and should prepare for two days away from home.

-Police and Council staff will door-knock affected properties shortly.
+Police and Council staff have door-knocked affected properties.

 Following the evacuation deadline, a roadblock will be put in place at the start of West End.